So, judged by our player ratings from the first 17 rounds of games, we present the 'best' worst XI of the Premier League season so far.

 Alexander Tonev is another who has struggled to adapt to English football.
 The winger has failed to make a single attacking contribution of note in his 12 top-fight outings thus far, and boasts an average pass completion rate of 78.4 per cent.

-It is a similar story with Glenn Whelan, who has also racked up an average rating of just 2.25 with his continued failings in attack for Stoke City.
+It is a similar story with Glenn Whelan, who has also racked up an average rating of just 2.25 with his continued failings for Stoke City.

 Usually a significant threat for West Ham in the final third, Kevin Nolan has failed to boost a failing strikeforce this season.
 With just one goal to his name, a frustrating first half of the season was summed up by a petulant red card against Liverpool earlier in December.